hanbit/practical-next.js/README.md

 ***Michele Riva*** is a passionate and experienced software architect and Google Developer Expert from Milan, Italy.
 Over the years, he has contributed to many open source projects from big companies and foundations in many different programming languages and paradigms, including Haskell, Elixir, Go, and TypeScript.
 He has also written dozens of public domain articles on a broad range of topics and given many talks at international conferences and meetups.
 While writing this book, he worked as a senior software engineer in the architecture team of ViacomCBS, building a multi-tenant Node.js application at the heart of their streaming websites and networks.
 Currently, he's employed as a senior software architect at NearForm.

-### Download a free PDF

- <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
-<p align="center"> <a href="https://packt.link/free-ebook/9781801073493">https://packt.link/free-ebook/9781801073493 </a> </p>